-Zoning & Building Compliance Information Requests are made available by the Building Services Division of the Planning and Development Department.
-This information is generally requested by lawyers and real estate agents wanting to ensure that a property is in compliance with Town of The Blue Mountains By-laws.
-This information is available to any interested party.
+Property Information Requests are available upon request through the Building Services Division.
+Information is generally requested by lawyers and real estate agents seeking to ensure that a property is in compliance with Town of The Blue Mountains By-laws.
+Information is available to any interested party.

-Please allow a minimum of 5 business days to receive written response via e-mail.
+Please allow a minimum of 5 business days to receive a written response via e-mail.

-The purpose of the Zoning By-law is to implement the policies of the Town's Official Plan.
+The Zoning By-law guides the implementation of policies in the Town's Official Plan.
 The Official Plan contains general policies that affect the use of land throughout the Town.
 These policies specify where certain land uses are permitted and, in some instances, specify what regulations should apply to the development of certain lands.

 A Zoning By-law controls the use of land within a municipality.
-More specifically, Zoning By-laws state exactly:
+More specifically, a Zoning By-law states exactly:

 The purpose of a Zoning By-law is to implement the policies of an Official Plan.
 The Official Plan contains general policies that affect development and the use of land throughout the municipality.
-The Zoning By-law implements the Town's Official Plan and provides for its day-to-day administration while providing a legally enforceable way of managing land use and future development
+The Zoning By-law also provides the day-to-day administration of the Official Plan, while providing a legally enforceable way of managing land use and future development.

-The Government of Ontario has produced a series of Citizens' Guides which explain how the land use planning process works in Ontario.
+The Government of Ontario has produced a series of Citizens' Guides that explain how the land use planning process works in Ontario.